-Entry of an animal in a market class DOES NOT in and of itself enter an animal in the livestock auction.
+- Entry of an animal in a market class DOES NOT in and of itself enter an animal in the livestock auction.
 4-H and FFA members interested in selling their market animals at the Grant County Junior Fair Livestock Auction must complete and submit the Junior Fair Livestock Auction Entry Form with their fair entries.
 Auction rules and regulations follow the Junior Beef Department which also must be followed.
-Failure to follow the rules may result in disqualification.

-- 10. All tags must be tied on cage on entry day. - 11.
+Failure to follow the rules may result in disqualification. - 10.
+All tags must be tied on cage on entry day. - 11.
 No changes in classes will be made on judging day. - 12.
 Commercial breeds include breeds raised mainly for meat and fur. - 13.
 Fancy breeds are used mainly for show and exhibition purposes as well as for laboratory and fur purposes. - 14.
 No padlocks due to safety in pen. - 15.
 Only animals exhibited may be privately sold. - 16.
-The order of rabbit judging will be the order in the fairbook. - 17.
-All animals must be picked up as soon as possible after 4:00 p.m.
+The order of rabbit judging will be the order in the fairbook.

+- 17. All animals must be picked up as soon as possible after 4:00 p.m.
 Sunday.
-The cages must be cleaned per instruction of a superintendent. - 18.
+The cages must be cleaned per instruction of a superintendent. - 17.
+All market class rabbits must be identified in accordance with the schedule established by the Grant County Extension Office. - 18.
 Market Class will be judged by weight.
 All other classes will be judged by age.